 Remote Learning through COVID 19

-Following advice from the Victorian Government on Tuesday 7 April, we will be moving to remote and flexible learning from Term 2 (beginning with a pupil-free day).
+Following advice from the Victorian Government all classes and year levels will be moving to remote and flexible learning from Wednesday 5 August.
+(Years 7-10 began remote learning from the start of term 3.
 Online learning begins from Wednesday 15 April.

 This is a step all Victorian government schools are taking to help slow the spread of coronavirus (COVID-19).
 This means that all students who can learn at home must learn from home.
 This is a very clear directive from the Victorian Government based on the advice of the Chief Health Officer.